infinum/dotnet-handbook/Deployment/Build Pipelines/Azure Pipelines.md

               RuntimeStack: '$(RuntimeStack)'
 ```

-After you added your YAML file, save it and now you are ready to run your pipeline.
+After adding the YAML file, save it, and you are ready to run the pipeline.

 ## Manually run the pipeline

-Manual execution is useful for scenarios like testing pipeline changes, running on a non-triggered branch, or deploying a hotfix.
+Manual execution is useful for different cases, e.g., testing pipeline changes, running on a non-triggered branch, or deploying a hotfix.
 Here are the steps that explain how to run a pipeline manually:

 #### 1. Navigate on **Pipelines** tab

 ![azurepipelinessection](/resources/azure-pipelines-section.png)

-Select the your pipeline, e.g., `pipelines-dotnet-core`.
+Select the pipeline, e.g., `pipelines-dotnet-core`.

-#### 2. Click on the blue **Run Pipeline** button and a sidebar will pop up.
+#### 2. Click on the blue **Run Pipeline** button, and a sidebar will pop up.

 ![azurepipelinesrunpipeline](/resources/azure-pipelines-run-pipeline.png)